alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 2. one sorts each part in the same way as the whole (this is a recursive step); and finally
 3. one combines the now sorted parts into a sorted whole.

-For the **quick sort** algorithm used by `std::sort` for random access containers, the comparison of values, the real sorting action, happens in the partitioning step.
+For the **Quicksort** algorithm used by `std::sort` for random access containers, the comparison of values, the real sorting action, happens in the partitioning step.
 Quick sort does that by moving all values less than an opportunistically chosen **pivot value** to a first part, and the rest to a second part.
 In contrast, for the **merge sort** algorithm used by `std::forward_list::sort` the comparison of values happens in the re-combination of the parts, the merging, which (with this description/view) just consumes values in sorted order from the fronts of the now sorted part lists.

-As exemplified by `std::sort` and `std::forward_list::sort`, quick sort is the common default choice of sorting algorithm for an array, and merge sort is the common default choice of sorting algorithm for linked lists.
+As exemplified by `std::sort` and `std::forward_list::sort`, Quicksort is the common default choice of sorting algorithm for an array, and merge sort is the common default choice of sorting algorithm for linked lists.
 However, I show both approaches for linked lists (and we’ll time them).
 But first of all, in order to have something substantial to sort, we’ll employ a divide and conquer approach similar to quicksort, just with random choice of which value goes to which part, to randomize a long list of English words.
 It’s a kind of inverse sorting.
 An unsorting.

 ### 4.1 Use the Corncob free list of >58 000 English words as data.